15 First-Person Horror Games Like Alien: Isolation

 Resident Evil 7

 It’s a return to survival horror, which most fans thought they’d never see after Resident Evil 4.
-Unlike previous games in the series, which saw players shooting zombies and monsters or taking out their aggressors with guns blazing, this installment is designed to keep players scared.
+Unlike previous games in the series, which saw players shooting zombies and monsters or taking out their aggressors with guns blazing, this entry aims to keep players scared.

 The first-person perspective and sound design help create an unsettling environment where the player feels completely vulnerable.
 This is complemented by the fact Ethan is just a guy instead of a zombie-killing super agent.